Skip to main content

 • Technician sign-off: declaration and signature.

-How to use a torque wrench calibration log
+How to use this torque wrench calibration log

 1. Record the instrument details at the top of page 1: make/model, serial number, drive size, torque range and asset/ID number.